OpenRTDynamics/openrtdynamics2/README.md

 While the first version of this framework was built on top of the scientific computing language Scilab, the new, second version now is based on Python.

-Please note: in its current state, the library is considered experimental and the interface might be subjected to changes.
-Further, up to now, it is limited to discrete-time systems - no continuous ODE-integrators.
+**Please note:** The library currently under development and is its interface / API is considered experimental.
+Error messages might be missing, and some functions might be renamed or re-designed in the future.
+Further, up to now, simulation is limited to discrete-time systems and fixed-step simulation of continuous systems as the main target is real time simulation.
+Advanced continuous ODE-integrators, zero-crossings, etc. are missing so far.

-The following features are implemented
+The features implemented so far include:

 - basic signal processing: transfer functions, rate limiters, different signal sources, ...
-- conrtol structures acting on subsystems: loops, triggered systems (if statements)
+- control structures acting on subsystems: loops, triggered systems (if statements),
-- state machines implemented in form of a set of subsystems of which one is active at a time
+- state machines implemented in form of a set of subsystems one of which is active at a time,
-- a simulator to execute models inside Python/Numpy (through code generation and just-in-time compilation thanks to [cppyy](https://cppyy.readthedocs.io/en/latest/)
+- a simulator to execute models inside Python/Numpy (through code generation and just-in-time compilation thanks to [cppyy](https://cppyy.readthedocs.io/en/latest/),
-- some templates for code generation: generic printf-based command-line, web assembly (to run in models in Javascript)
+- code generation and templates for code export: generic command-line executable, HTML/Javascript, MATLAB/Simulink.

 ## Installation